LivHed/joel-adrian/README.md

 ### Media
 The photos used in this site were obtained from Joel Adrian, the owner of the photos.
 The videos used in this site were linked from Joel Adrians own Vimeo page, the owner of the videos.
-Here is [one of them.](https://vimeo.com/339213684) and here is [the other video](https://vimeo.com/198885890) from Joel Adrians Vimeo page.
+Here is [one of them.](https://vimeo.com/339213684) and here is [one more](https://vimeo.com/198885890).
+Have a look here at [the third video](https://vimeo.com/339954257) from Joel Adrians Vimeo page.

 ### Acknowledgements
 I received inspiration for this project from [this website](https://www.ellettecraddock.com/)